xoxfaby/BetterUI/README.md

 ## Changelog

+#### v2.0.2
+ - Depend on MMHOOK Standalone instead of shipping own MMHOOK.

+#### v2.0.1
+ - Bugfix: Stopped R2API from adding BetterUI to the networkModList

 ## v2.0.0
  - No longer requires R2API
  - Anniversary Update: Added Proc coefficient values for new Character, Items & Item changes.